 The Asfari Foundation has a small team which is supported by a range of expert advisors, particularly from our target countries.
 Our advisors over the past few years have included the experts below.
 We are very grateful for their support and also wish to thank many others who have provided informal support and advice to the Foundation; together they have helped improve our work with our partners and for our target communities.

-Bircham Dyson Bell (BDB) is a London-based law firm that provides creative, practical and cost effective solutions.
-It advises the Foundation on charity law, fundraising, corporate governance, property, employment and immigration matters.
+BDB Pitmans was established in 2018 following a merger between legacy firms Bircham Dyson Bell (BDB) and Pitmans Law.
+It advises the Foundation on charity law, grant making, corporate governance, property, employment and immigration matters.

 Dr Celine Cantat